mappum/tmsp/doc.md

 After a few seconds you should see blocks start streaming in!

-Now you can send transactions through the tendermint rpc server with curl requests, or from your browser:
+Now you can send transactions through the Tendermint RPC server with curl requests, or from your browser:

 ```
 curl http://localhost:46657/broadcast_tx?tx=\"abcd\"